levsh/cwtch/docs/en/docs/user_guide/basic.md

 !!! info
     By default **cwtch** validates input arguments according to class annotations.

-!!! note
-    Only keyword only arguments are supported at this moment.

 ```python
 >>> print(D(i=0, s='s', b=True))
 D(i=0, s='s', b=True)